 - Bedrooms: Have six steps to this floor; if individuals are able to walk up these few steps there is a railing to hold onto and then the hallways are wide enough for access.
-If individuals are not able to make steps, there is a short-captioned movie to watch.
+If individuals are not able to climb steps, there is a short-captioned movie to watch.
 The movie will show visitors the rooms they are not able to directly access.

-- House Museum: The elevator takes visitors downstairs to house museum, which is the end of the tour.
-Through self-guiding in the house museum visitors are able to look at additional artifacts and learn more about the Garfield family.
+- House Museum: The elevator takes visitors downstairs to the house museum, which is the end of the tour.
+Through self-guiding in the house museum, visitors are able to look at additional artifacts and learn more about the Garfield family.
 There is a ramp to take all visitors from one area to the next which leads out of the home after looking around.

 On the Grounds

 - Campaign Office (behind the home): The President used this as his personal library and later his presidential campaign headquarters.
 It was here he learned by telegraph that he was to become the 20th president of the United States.
 There are two steps up to the entrance.
-There is also has a lift to the front porch for access into the building please ask for ranger assistance.
+There is also a lift to the front porch for access into the building please ask for ranger assistance.